 - Fats and Oils – The Complete Guide to Fats and Oils in Health and Nutrition By: Udo Erasmus

-These books include information all about choosing good fats and knowing how to incorporate them into your meals.
+These books include information about choosing good fats and how to incorporate them into your meals.

 5. Some studies show people who cook at home tend to have an overall healthier diet.

-There are studies that suggest cooking meals at home produce healthier diets.
+Some studies suggest cooking meals at home produces healthier diets.

-The more we stay away from fast food chains and cook quality meals from scratch we are giving our family an advantage of a healthy lifestyle.
+The more we stay away from fast-food chains and cook quality meals from scratch, we are giving our family the advantage of a healthy lifestyle.